Mats van Es

 About me

-After a BSc in Biophysics and a MSc in Cognitive Neuroscience, I did a PhD at the Donders Institute (Radboud University, Netherlands) with Dr. Jan-Mathijs Schoffelen, studying how neural oscillations affect neural processing and behaviour.
+Before my time in Oxford, I obtained a BSc in Biophysics, and a MSc and Phd in Cognitive Neuroscience, at the Radboud University (Nijmegen, Netherlands).
+During my PhD at the Donders Institute I worked with Dr. Jan-Mathijs Schoffelen, studying how neuronal synchrony affects visual processing and attention.
 In addition, I had the privilege to learn from and work with the main developers of the FieldTrip toolbox, building my expertise in MEG methods and open-source software development.
-I now continue my involvement in method development, researching better ways to use decoding for MEG analysis, as well as improving workflows to analyse electrophysiology data in general (most notably OSLpy https://github.com/OHBA-analysis/oslpy/tree/main/osl)
+At Oxford, I continue M/EEG methods development, most notably in the open-source Python toolboxes osl-ephys and osl-dynamics.

 Recent publications